If I’m In Intense Pain, Will PT Make Me Worse?

 This is a question I get asked often here at PhysioFit Physical Therapy & Wellness.

-At PhysioFit, we help people with chronic neck, shoulder, and back pain with great success on a daily basis.
-We help them be active, fit and free from pain medication even if they have had pain for years.
+At PhysioFit, we help people with chronic neck, shoulder, and back pain with great success daily.
+We help them be active, fit, and free from pain medication, even if they have had pain for years.

 The other day, a person with low back pain called the clinic and asked a question I hear frequently: